- Eclipse Images Supplement for 2017 Sept-Oct Mid-Mensan

 Shop to Support the Mid-Hudson Mensa Scholarship Fund!

 Mid-Hudson Mensa participates in Amazon's advertising referral program.
-Shopping through the links below earns advertising fees for our Scholarship Fund — at no additional cost to you!
+Shopping through the links on this page earns advertising fees for our Scholarship Fund — at no additional cost to you!
 Note: American Mensa, Ltd., does not endorse these products or services.
 Amazon does not share with us who you are or what you bought.

 Tip: You can share this page by passing along this easy-to-remember URL: http://tinyurl.com/MMMOORE.
 Remind people that they must commence shopping from this page for the Scholarship Fund to collect fees.